 If you would like to learn which liposuction techniques could help you enhance your body contours, please contact our Del Mar office by calling 858-450-1555 or click here to schedule a consultation.

-Liposuction patients in San Diego can expect their surgery to cost approximately $2,500-$3,000 per area.
+Liposuction patients in San Diego can expect their surgery costs to vary, particularly based on what areas are being treated.
 Due to the variability of cases, some liposuction procedures are priced higher depending upon the level of complexity or invasiveness.

 Randy: You do a lot of liposuction.